SkylineCommunications/dataminer-docs/connector-help/connector_help/TrippLite_ATS_Switched_PDU_WEBCARDLX.md

 SNMP Settings:

 - **Port number**: The port of the connected device, by default *161*.
-- **Security level and protocol**: The level of security used for the SNMPv3 communication, either no authroization or privacy (noAuthNoPriv), authorization but no privacy (authNoPriv), or authorization and privacy (authPriv).
+- **Security level and protocol**: The level of security used for the SNMPv3 communication, either no authorization or privacy (noAuthNoPriv), authorization but no privacy (authNoPriv), or authorization and privacy (authPriv).
 - **User name**: The user name used for the connection with the device.
 - **Authentication password:** The password used during the authorization process.
 - **Encryption password:** The password used for decryption private information